 Key takeaways

-- Deliverability will depend increasingly on list quality, real-time monitoring, and user trust.
+- Email deliverability in 2026 depends on list quality, real-time placement monitoring, and demonstrated recipient trust.

 1. The Rise of AI-Driven Filtering